 The death of Princess Charlotte of Wales in 1817 led to a race between her uncles to father an heir.
-As we know, the Duke of Kent was successful in this, with the birth of Victoria in 1819.
+As we know, the Duke of Kent was successful in this, with the birth of the future Queen Victoria in 1819.
 But for a little while, Princess Elizabeth of Clarence, the daughter of the Duke of Clarence (later William IV) and Adelaide of Saxe-Meiningen was ahead of her in the succession.

 Adelaide suffered three more stillbirths after the death of Elizabeth.
 I imagine it must have been terrible for her.
 Despite this, it appears to have been a happy marriage.
 They were both fond of their niece, Victoria.